What is a Specific Learning Disability (SLD)?

 Between Ages 10-13

 Learning disabilities are NOT caused by economic disadvantage, environmental factors, or cultural differences.
-In fact, there is frequently no apparent cause for learning disabilities.

 Early Identification and Early Intervention is key!